thuliteio/getdoks.org/content/docs/start-here/installation.md

 {{< /tab >}}
 {{< /tabs >}}

 This will log a message to your terminal with the URL of your local preview.
-Open this — clickable — URL to start browsing your site.
+Open this —clickable— URL to start browsing your site.

 ```txt {frame="none"}
 Watching for changes in D:\TEST\thulite-project\{assets,content,layouts,node_modules,package.json,static}